 Skip to main content

-• Install the latest Python build from the official website.
-We recommend using the latest version.
+1. Install the latest Python build from the official website.

-• Make sure pip is installed in your system.
-You can install pip from here.
+2. Verify that pip is installed in your system.
+Install pip from pip documentation.

-• Download the latest Selenium Client and its WebDriver bindings from the official website.
-Latest versions of Selenium Client and WebDriver are ideal for running your automation script on TestMu AI Selenium cloud grid.
+3. Download the latest Selenium Client and its WebDriver bindings from the official website.

-• Install virtualenv which is the recommended way to run your tests.
-It will isolate the build from other setups you may have running and ensure that the tests run with the specified versions of the modules.
+4. Install virtualenv to isolate the build from other setups and ensure tests run with the specified module versions.

 pip install virtualenv